|

 points to a string which contains an '=' character.
 If the

-environment variable named by envname already exists and the
+environment variable named by envname already exists and the value

-and the environment shall be updated.
+the environment shall be updated.
 If the environment variable

 named by envname already exists and the value of overwrite is